Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 Front running is difficult with the Convex consensus algorithm.
 While theoretically possible, it would require a sophisticated and well-resourced attacker.

-The main reason for this is that transactions are not visible to the network until *after* a new block has been proposed by a Peer and gossipped to the network, by which point it is already well on its way to being included in consensus.
+The main reason for this is that transactions are not visible to the network until *after* a new block has been proposed by a Peer and gossiped to the network, by which point it is already well on its way to being included in consensus.

 A user concerned about front-running attacks should submit vulnerable transactions exclusively via a well connected, well-staked Peer (trusted not to be malicious, i.e. this Peer must itself not be participating in a front-running attack).